HabitatFramework/UserGuide/functions/functions.rst

 .. tip::
 	Clicking the 'Don't ask again' check box will stop the warning window appearing again in future.
 This option can also be set in the user options (see :ref:`options_filter` for details).

-In the event that the SQL query required to select the features in GIS would be very long or complex a different message may appear warning the user that a temporary join (which may take some time) will need to be performed in GIS (as shown in the figure :ref:`figGSJWD`).
+In the event that the SQL query required to select the features in GIS would be very long or complex a different message may appear warning the user that a temporary join (which may take some time) will need to be performed in GIS (as shown in the figure :ref:`figFGSJWD`).

-.. _figGSJWD:
+.. _figFGSJWD:

 .. figure:: figures/GISSelectionJoinWarningDialog.png
 	:align: center